Skip to main content

 Protocol roles

-Ecosystem participants include liquidity providers, options sellers, options buyers, and liquidators.
+Ecosystem participants include passive liquidity providers, options sellers, options buyers, and liquidators.

 CommissionsCommissions